Wednesday, 27 November 2019

 In charge of the wireless on the steamer

-was Mr. Lyons, a young operator from
+was Mr. Lyon, a young operator from

 one of the Commonwealth post offices,